ubern00bie/Homework/README.md

 Homework Assignment 1
 =====================

-For this homework assignment I was tasked to refactor an existing webpage to make it more accessible.
+For this homework assignment I was tasked to refactor the HTML and CSS of an existing webpage to make it more accessible.
 Below, I have included the acceptance criteria and a description of changes I made to fit each of the criteria.
 ----------------------------------------------------------------------------------------------------------------